oscaroregan/portfolio/tow-boogie/index.md

 All electronics — including the battery and VESCs — are housed in a Pelican 1500 case for waterproofing and impact protection.
 Because the system’s balance point was uncertain before full assembly, the enclosure was made adjustable along the board, allowing the center of mass to be fine-tuned during testing.
 The case is secured with ratchet straps, providing a strong but removable mounting solution.

 The motor pods are attached using ¼-inch steel bolts, ensuring rigidity under load.
-All external connectors were sealed with silicone or compression molds, and cable glands were used for the water-cooling inlets and outlets to maintain watertight integrity.
+All external connectors were sealed with silicone or compression moulds, and cable glands were used for the water-cooling inlets and outlets to maintain watertight integrity.

 For towing, I used a 1x1¼-inch steel angle with holes along its length.
 This allowed for the tow point to be adjusted forward or backward to fine-tune how the board handles under load.
 A stainless steel carabiner was attached to the end of the rod, which connected to the tow rope.

-The motor positioning was informed by other Tow Boogie builds shared on the foil.zone forum.
+The motor positioning was decided based on other Tow Boogie builds shared on the foil.zone forum.
 In particular, I referenced JDUB’s build, which used a similar surfboard layout.
 Since the electronics enclosure can be repositioned, exact motor placement wasn’t critical, as thrust balance can be tuned by shifting the case.
 Keeping the motors close together was important to prevent roll instability and minimize pitching moments.

 <!--### 📸 Fabrication Process
 ![Fabrication Image](images/fabrication_placeholder.png)  -->